 Original works must be written entirely by the presenter.
 It may be presented as an individual or a two-person team entry.
 Manuscripts must be sent in advance to the contest.
+Deadline for manuscripts to be to the Extension office is March 28, 2022.
 Presentations may be designed for TV, radio, or online media and must be presented live.
 The types of entries could include: